Get ready to satisfy your cravings with these fall-off-the-bone tender Instant Pot Ribs!

 How to Make Instant Pot Ribs

-Add salt & pepper or bbq sauce and either broil or grill them for a few minutes to crisp up a bit.
+- Finish the Ribs: Add salt & pepper and either homemade or prepared bbq sauce.
+Broil or grill for a few minutes to crisp up a bit if you’d like.

 How to Natural Release on an Instant Pot